0x59616e/SteinsOS/README.md

 # Introduction
 SteinsOS is an operating system featuring non-preemptive kernel targeting on single-core armv8 architecture.

-It is buggy and still in progress.
-My current goal is to make it more stable and add some tests.

 SteinOS is derived from following tutorials and software distributions:

 [Redox OS](https://gitlab.redox-os.org/redox-os/redox): The state-of-the-art Rust Operating System.